Integrated Postsecondary Education Data System (IPEDS) - Federal

 A wide range of characteristics of each campus, including identification information, educational offerings, organization, admissions requirements and services, student charges, and athletic conference membership.

 Beginning with 2009, the Student Financial Aid (SFA) survey changed and expanded to reflect the Higher Education Opportunity Act (HEOA) regulations.
-This survey reports the aid "awarded" during the previous academic year to various groups of undergraduate students enrolled in the fall.
-Data are provided for costs of attendance (i.e. tuition and required fees, books and supplies, living arrangements) and by type of aid, residency, and source.
+This survey reports financial aid for the previous academic year among various groups of undergraduate students enrolled at fall census.
+Data are provided for costs of attendance (i.e. tuition and required fees, books and supplies, room and board, and for on-campus and off-campus (not with family) transportation and personal expenses) and by type of aid, residency, and source.
 Some of this information will appear in the government's "College Navigator" website and will also be the basis for the "Net Price Calculator".

-IPEDS has created a brochure to define student groups and identity how each is collected, types of aid, differences in data by calendar years, and FA key term definitions - click here.
+IPEDS has created a brochure to define Student Financial Aid Survey student groups, types of aid, and basic FA term definitions - click here.

 Beginning in 2014, IPEDS started gathering library collection data.
 These reports include information on library collections, library expenditures, and library services for libraries at degree-granting postsecondary institutions.